vaimo/composer-patches/README.md

 }
 ```

+Some things to point out on patcher configuration:

+1. Sequence dictates everything.
+If applier code or operation is not mentioned in sequence configuration,
+   it's not going to be taken into account.
+This means that users can easily override the whole standard
+   configuration.
-_Multiple alternative commands can be defined for each operation.
+2. Multiple alternative commands can be defined for each operation.
 Operation itself is considered to be
-success when at least one command call results in a SUCCESS return code_
+   success when at least one command call results in a SUCCESS return code

-_Patch is considered to be applied when all operations can be completed with SUCCESS return code_
+3. Patch is considered to be applied when all operations can be completed with SUCCESS return code.

-_Exclamation mark in the beginning of an operation will be translated as 'failure is expected'_
+4. Exclamation mark in the beginning of an operation will be translated as 'failure is expected'.

-_The values of 'level', 'file' and 'cwd' variables are populated by the plugin, rest of the variables
+5. The values of 'level', 'file' and 'cwd' variables are populated by the plugin, rest of the variables
    get their value from the response of the operations that have already been processed.
-This means that
+This means
-'bin' value will be the result of 'bin' operation.
-Note that if sequence places 'bin' after 'check' or
+   that 'bin' value will be the result of 'bin' operation.
+Note that if sequence places 'bin' after 'check'
-'patch', then the former will be just removed from the template_
+   or 'patch', then the former will be just removed from the template.

-_The [[]] will indicate the value is used as-is, {{}} will make the value be shell-escaped_
+6. The [[]] will indicate the value is used as-is, {{}} will make the value be shell-escaped.

 Appliers are executed in the sequence dictated by sequence where several path levels are used with
 validation until validation success is hit.
 Note that each applier will be visited before moving on to